jakobzhao/geog458/readme.md

 ![course cover](assets/img/cover.png)

 Join us on a journey into the dynamic world of digital geographies!
 This course is designed to equip students with the technical skills that are in high demand in emerging job markets, while also providing a unique opportunity to explore the latest emerging digital methods and technologies.
 By building holistic solutions to real-world problems and critically analyzing their social implications, students will be well-prepared to tackle the challenges of the digital age.
 Through a full range of theoretical perspectives and practical exercises, students will learn everything from geospatial project management using GitHub to online geovisualization.
-Along the way, they will delve into a series of geospatial data operations and analyses, such as acquiring online data (e.g., geo-tagged tweets), geocoding, and performing geospatial analyses.
+Along the way, they will delve into a series of geospatial data operations and analyses, such as acquiring online data (e.g., youtube data), geocoding, and performing geospatial analyses.
 With a brief introduction to web programming basics (e.g., JavaScript, HTML, and CSS), students will even learn how to visualize and narrate geographic phenomena online.

 But that's not all!
-This course will also introduce students to a range of state-of-the-art approaches and applications in digital geographies, such as collecting aerial imagery and point clouds using UAVs or LiDAR, and storing real-time data from environmental sensors.
+This course will also introduce students to a range of state-of-the-art approaches and applications in digital geographies, such as participatory GIS, smart dashboard and geo-narrative.
 As we approach the end of the quarter, we'll delve into newly emerged issues in digital geographies, such as the problematic use of artificial intelligence and the role of blockchain in geospatial contexts.
 By the end of this course, students will not only have mastered a range of technical skills that are important to many emerging jobs, but also honed their critical intellectual visions on the social implications of these applied techniques.

 This course is designed to be highly interactive and hands-on.
 Most of the course time will be spent in a hybrid lecture/lab setting, where students will have the opportunity to work together and apply their knowledge in a practical setting.
 While there will be some individual written reflections and analyses, there will not be a formal final exam.
 Instead, students will be tasked with completing a final project that allows them to develop a holistic solution to a real-world problem.
 Upon completion of the course, each student will have the opportunity to share their course work on a self-made website, which will be publicly accessible to classmates, the open-source community, and potential industrial recruiters.
 In addition to practical skills, students will also be exposed to a range of applied and theoretical readings.
 These readings will cover both the technical aspects of programming and visualization, as well as critical social theory, providing students with a well-rounded understanding of the field and helping them to make informed, effective, and inclusive decisions in today's data-intensive geographic world.
 By the end of the course, students will have gained a wealth of knowledge and practical experience that will set them up for success in their future endeavors.